NAFC Doctor Finder

 If you're just starting out, you may want to contact a general practitioner or an OBGYN.
 These physicians can help guide you with behavioral therapy, and recommend some non-invasive treatments.
 You may also want to visit a physical therapist who specializes in pelvic floor disorders.
 Physical Therapists can help you evaluate your current level of pelvic floor strength, and work with you to create an exercise regime to strengthen your pelvic floor and supporting muscles.

 Finally, if you have been managing your incontinence for a while, it may be time to visit a Urologist or a Urogynecologist.
 These physicians specialize in urinary tract diseases and the male reproductive system, and may be able to offer further recommendations.
+Click the link above to find a physician in your area.

 And for a list of our NAFC designated Centers of Excellence, please click here.
 Our Centers of Excellence go through a rigorous process to be awarded this honor and, in doing so, have demonstrated their strong commitment to patient care.